Home Our People Gregory S. Milligan, CTP

 Restructuring Advisor (Out-of-Court)

-• Out-of-Court Restructuring Advisor to Chicago-based Lutheran Social Services of Illinois, the largest statewide social service agency in the State of Illinois.
-Due to the state’s inability to pass a budget to pay LSSI for its contracted services, the agency was incurring cash losses of $5MM per year when Harney was engaged.
+• Out-of-Court Restructuring Advisor to Chicago-based Lutheran Social Services of Illinois, the largest statewide social service agency in the State of Illinois, which was started in 1867 and maintained a $100MM+ operating budget.
+Due to the state’s inability to pass a budget to pay LSSI for its contracted services, the agency was incurring cash losses of $5MM per year when HMP was engaged.
 After closing certain operations which were not receiving payment from the state, transitioning 800 employees to new service providers to maintain continuity of care for all clients, eliminating unprofitable programs, right-sizing headcount, curbing excess spending, selling and refinancing certain facilities, and diversifying revenue streams to reduce the reliance on the State, the $5MM cash loss was turned into a $3MM cash surplus, for an $8MM swing – in less than 6 months.

 Restructuring Advisor (Chapter 11)